How big is the proposed Las Vegas High Roller Wheel

 Linq district expected to revitalize Flamingo area of strip

-The High Roller Wheel, expected to be ready by the end of March 2014, has apparently won the competition for large ferris wheels in Las Vegas.
+The High Roller Wheel is now open and has apparently won the competition for large ferris wheels in Las Vegas.
 As part of an entertainment district that includes the new Cromwell hotel and casino (formerly Bill's) and has a pedestrian mall (now mostly open) with major shops and restaurants, the Flamingo is expected to be a new hub for tourist activity thanks to the largest wheel in the US.

 Looking for more information, like pricing and how the wheel became so big?
 Here is a slide show giving you an idea of how everything was built.
 The best way to view the wheel (aside from driving behind the Flamingo) is to go between the Quad (formerly Imperial Palace) and the Flamingo through the Linq district that leads you all the way to the wheel, which is in fact visible from a long way away.
 (We saw it when driving in from Arizona after we passed the Hoover Dam.)
 While official pricing hasn't been announced, costs are expected to be $25 to $35 per person, and pods will hold 40 people.
 Each pod is spherical, has its own motor to keep it level while ascending, and rides will last 30 minutes.